n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mqtt.md

+---
+title: MQTT node - n8n Documentation
+description: Documentation for the MQTT node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # MQTT

 The MQTT node allows you to automate work in MQTT, and integrate MQTT with other applications. n8n supports transporting messages with MQTT.